 - a fairer system for allocating moose tags

-We are improving how tags are distributed and making changes to ensure sustainable moose populations.
+In response to this feedback, we improved the way tags are distributed and made changes to ensure sustainable moose populations.

 Additional areas with calf tag quotas

-- Calf tag quotas were implemented in Wildlife Management Units (WMUs) 37, 40, 41, 42, and 47.
-A hunter must have applied for and received a calf tag through the draw to hunt a calf in one of these WMUs.
+- In 2020, we added calf tag quotas in Wildlife Management Units (WMUs) 37, 40, 41, 42, and 47.
+To hunt a calf in one of those WMUs, hunters must successfully apply for a calf tag through the draw.